Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Background

-For enforcement decisions about misinformation, several quasi-objective attributes have been proposed.
-The first, of course, is the accuracy of factual claims made in an article: ``false information that can be verified as such'' \cite{shuFakeNewsDetection2017}.
-Platforms have partnered with independent fact-checking organizations to objectively verify the veracity of factual claims present in content \cite{anannyPartnershipPressLessons2018}.
-Researchers \cite{jrDefiningFakeNews2018,jackLexiconLiesTerms2017} and legal scholars \cite{kleinFakeNewsLegal2017} have argued, however, that factual accuracy is an insufficient attribute, as it does not differentiate between satire, unintentional mistakes, and intentionally fabricated content \cite{caplanDeadReckoningNavigating2018}.
-Consequently, some guidelines also include the author's intent and the potential to cause harm as crucial to deciding the course of action against misinformation \cite{vijayaUpdateOurContinuity2020, zuckerbergPreparingElections2018,twitter-warning-def}.
-The Credibility Coalition has defined a much larger set of quasi-objective attributes, such as, the representativeness of a headline, different types of logical fallacies, reputation of sources, etc. ~\cite{zhangStructuredResponseMisinformation2018a}.
+As noted above, social media platforms often specify their enforcement guidelines in terms of attributes of the content.
+For enforcement decisions about misinformation, several content attributes have been proposed.
+The first, of course, is the factuality of claims made in an item (e.g., ``false information that can be verified as such'')~\cite{shuFakeNewsDetection2017}.
+Platforms have partnered with independent fact-checking organizations to objectively verify the veracity of factual claims present in a content \cite{anannyPartnershipPressLessons2018}.
+Some versions of this attribute focus on whether content will be \textit{misleading} to readers, rather than directly on factual inaccuracies (e.g., ``would likely mislead an average person'')~\cite{MetaMisinformationStandards}.
+Researchers \cite{jrDefiningFakeNews2018,jackLexiconLiesTerms2017} and legal scholars \cite{kleinFakeNewsLegal2017} have argued that factual accuracy is an insufficient attribute, as it does not differentiate between satire, unintentional mistakes, and intentionally fabricated content \cite{caplanDeadReckoningNavigating2018}.
+Consequently, some guidelines also include the potential to cause \textit{harm} and the author's intent as crucial to deciding the course of action against misinformation \cite{vijayaUpdateOurContinuity2020, zuckerbergPreparingElections2018,twitter-warning-def}.

-Unfortunately, the approach of codebooks plus policy rules is not a panacea for establishing legitimacy of decisions.
-There are both practical and conceptual challenges.